 marlee jane ward

-My debut Welcome to Orphancorp won the Victorian Premiers Literary Award for Young Adult Fiction and the Viva La Novella Prize.
+My debut Welcome to Orphancorp was released in 2015.
+It was nominated for The NSW Premiers Award, an Aurealis Award & the Norma K Hemming Award, and won the Viva La Novella Prize and the Victorian Premiers Literary Award for Young Adult Fiction.
 The VPLA Judges report called it ‘raw and necessary.’
 Author Ian MacDonald wrote that the novella was the work of ‘a writer of heart and passion, muscle and slow-burning anger.’
-The sequel, Psynode, was released in 2017 and the third in the series, Prisoncorp, came out in 2019.
-The series was bound into a single volume and released in 2022.
+Charlie Jane Anders, author and co-founder of i09, said that it ‘takes all of your dystopian nightmares and connects them to a mother lode of pure emotional intensity'.

 I’ve developed my craft through a BCA at the University of Wollongong and acceptance into the 6-week Clarion West Writers Workshop in Seattle, Washington (2014), and the Novel Writing Workshop at The Gunn Centre for the Study of Science Fiction at the University of Kansas (2017).